 Where: Gaina Mountain Plateau, Alba County (Transylvania)

-When: third weekend in July
+When: nearest weekend to July 20

 Sighisoara Festival of Medieval Arts and Crafts